adamwoolhether/learningAlgorithms/03_hashing/readme.md

 In hashtables, the **load factor**, `N/M` determines its performance.
 Load factor is also the _alpha_.
 Hashtables become increasingly inefficient when the load factor is higher than 0.75

+### Dynamic Hashtables
+_Geometric resizing_ is when we simply double the size of the storage array.
+Doing so properly, to avoid losing keys, requires first creating a temporary hashtable with twice the original storage and rehashing all the entries into the new table.

+Geometric resizing ensures that resizing occurs much less frequently as the table grows in size.

+#### Performance of Dynamic Hashtables
+If the worst case, `put()` and `get()` are `O(N)`.
+Because N < M, N/M is a constant, `O(1)`, and is independent of N.

+## Perfect Hashing
+A perfect hash is an optimal hash table where each hash code is a unique index location.